kunwoo-park1209/kunwoo-park1209.github.io/_posts/2022-12-31-relational-model-relational-algebra.md

 ## Database

-A **database** is an organized collection of interrelated data that models some real-world aspect (e.g., modeling the students in a class or a digital music store).
+A **database** a collection of data that is organized in a meaningful way and models a real-world aspect.
+For example, a database can model the students in a class or a digital music store.
 People often confuse "databases" with "database management systems" (e.g., MySQL, Oracle, MongoDB, Snowflake).
-A database management system is a system software that manages a database.
-Databases are ubiquitous and are the core component of most computer applications.
+A database management system (DBMS) is a software that manages and handles the operations of the database.
+Databases are the core component of most computer applications.

 ### Example

 Consider a database that models a digital music store (e.g., Spotify).
-Let the database hold information about the artists and which albums those artists have released.
+Let the database hold information about the artists and the albums they have released.

-A simple system would store artists' and albums' information in two comma-separated value (CSV) files that we manage ourselves in our application code.
+A simple system would store artists' and albums' information in two comma-separated value (CSV) files, and application developers would manage them.
 Each entity has its own set of attributes, so in each file, new lines delimit different records, while a comma delimits each corresponding attribute within a record.
 Below are two sample CSV files for information about artists and albums:

 *Artist.csv (name, year, country)*